PyramidSystemsInc/ADS-Design/README.md

 1. Install [node.js](https://nodejs.org) (if not already installed)
 2. Pull this GitHub repository to a local directory
-3. Open a command line, navigate to the /prototype directory, and run "node server.js" (without the quotation marks)
+3. Open a command line, navigate to the /prototype directory, and run:

+        node server.js
-4. Open a web browswer and navigate to localhost:8080
+4. Open a web browswer and navigate to http://localhost:8080

 ### Licensing Information